Human and labour rights violations

 The agricultural sector accounts for 71% of child labour globally, almost 108 million children.

 Child labour is particularly widespread in the small-scale production of certain labour-intensive agricultural commodities such as cocoa.
 This is endemic in the two main cocoa producing countries of Côte d’Ivoire and Ghana who together account for roughly two thirds of global cocoa production.
-A 2015 report by Tulane University found 2.1 million children to be involved in child labour in Côte d’Ivoire and Ghana alone.
+A 2020 report by Tulane University found more than 2 million children to be involved in child labour in Côte d’Ivoire and Ghana alone.
 Swiss traders also profit from child labour in their supply chains as has been reported repeatedly.
-The most recent evidence stems from a 2019 TV broadcast by French channel France 2 on cocoa illegally harvested from protected areas in Côte d’Ivoire.
-The report found child labour to be widespread on the plantations investigated, where every third worker was a child and instances of child trafficking from neighbouring Burkina Faso were also reported.
-Cargill, who buys from the plantations under investigation, at first denied that it was buying cocoa from protected areas.
+The most recent evidence stems from a 2020 broadcast by Swiss TV channel SRF as well as a 2019 TV broadcast by French channel France 2 on cocoa illegally harvested from protected areas in Côte d’Ivoire.
+The reports found child labour to be widespread on the plantations investigated, some of which are UTZ-certified.
+In some instances, every third worker was a child and cases of child trafficking from neighbouring Burkina Faso were also reported.
+Cargill, who buys from the plantations investigated by France 2, at first denied that it was buying cocoa from protected areas.
 However, Cargill was forced to admit that its traceability system had not reached these areas, and therefore that it could not fully trace the origins of its cocoa, contrary to its own claims.

 One of Cargill’s biggest customers of cocoa sourced from Côte d’Ivoire is Swiss-based food giant Nestlé as was later reported in a broadcast by Swiss TV channel RTS.
 Moreover, a lawsuit launched in 2005 and revived in 2018 in the USA against Cargill and Nestlé was filed by former child slaves from Mali who accuse the companies of being complicit in perpetuating child slavery in Côte d’Ivoire.